Scodellz/ProgettoArchitetture-1819/README.md

 This files are only temporary because will be used to perform encryption and decryption tests during the development of the program.

-When the program will be finished, only the file with a 4 character long key will be attached to it. and the name will be update to "chiave.txt"
+When the program will be finished, only the file with 4 characters will be attached to it, and the name will be update to "chiave.txt"